 Strategy Maps are similar to Dashboards, but they're solely focused on showing your big-picture strategy.
-The Strategy Maps section is now available to all Spider Impact customers and can be enabled in Application Administration.
+If your organization doesn't use the balanced scorecard methodology, however, you can disable Strategy Maps in Application Administration and just use Dashboards.